Risenhoover was the representative for Oklahoma’s 2nd congressional district and was a Democrat. He served from 1975 to 1978.

-Each dot in the chart below was a member of the House of Representatives in 1978.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Risenhoover is shown as a purple triangle. (analysis methodology)
+Risenhoover is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1978 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Risenhoover sponsored bills primarily in these issue areas:

 Government Operations and Politics (20%) Native Americans (18%) Water Resources Development (15%) Social Welfare (12%) Armed Forces and National Security (10%) Public Lands and Natural Resources (9%) Agriculture and Food (8%) Crime and Law Enforcement (8%)

 Some of Risenhoover’s most recently sponsored bills include...

 - H.J.Res.
 1135 (95th): A resolution to change the name of Oologah Lake in the State ...

 - H.J.Res.
 1134 (95th): A resolution to change the name of Copan Dam and Lake in ...

 - H.R.
 12406 (95th): Rural Safe Drinking Water Assistance Act